Planet School: Building a Greener World

 Understanding Internal Threats

 High school social studies teachers know they have to discuss controversial and difficult subjects with their students.
-Cathryn van Kessel, however, who has spent much of her nearly decade-long high school teaching career, has been unable to help her students fully articulate why certain subjects made them defensive or angry—and she was also a debate coach.
+Cathryn van Kessel, however, who has spent nearly a decade teaching high school students, has been unable to help them fully articulate why certain subjects made them defensive or angry—and she was also a debate coach.
 The ability to respectfully discuss challenging topics is crucial when helping students respond to climate change.

 “I feel with climate change, it’s become as contentious as issues that are long known to be super- controversial: abortion, capital punishment, euthanasia,” says van Kessel who now is a teacher in the faculty of education at the University of Alberta in Edmonton.
 “I feel recently, climate change is on par (with other controversial subjects).”